 - 84% strongly agreed that the course increased their knowledge of the subject matter and 16% agreed that it increased their knowledge, and

 - 96% said they would strongly encourage or encourage others to take the course.

 The 2024 course begins with an optional pre-course program on psychology for lawyers on Friday 26 January 2024 and the companion pre-course program on family law for mental health professionals on Saturday 27 January 2024.
 The course itself will run on the following dates:

 Download the syllabi for psychology for family law lawyers and family law for mental health professionals.
 Download the syllabus for the 2022 course.
 Learn about our faculty and review the course curriculum.

-The organizers of this course are John-Paul Boyd KC of John-Paul Boyd Arbitration Chambers in Alberta and British Columbia, Lawrence Pinsky of Taylor McCaffrey LLP in Manitoba, and Lorne Wolfson of Torkin Manes in Ontario.
+The organizers of this course are John-Paul Boyd KC of John-Paul Boyd Arbitration Chambers in Alberta and British Columbia, Lawrence Pinsky KC of Taylor McCaffrey LLP in Manitoba, and Lorne Wolfson of Torkin Manes in Ontario.
 The course administrator is Marcy McCabe, who can be reached at NFLACoffice@gmail.com.